nerium-data/sqla-raw/README.md

 `result_from_file()` takes a path (any file-like object should also work) and reads your query from there, rather than taking a SQL string argument directly.
 Contents of the file are handed off to result() so the rest functions identitically.

 `result_by_name()` looks for SQL files in a local directory — `${PWD}/query_files` by default, or you may specify any arbitrary filesystem location by setting `$QUERY_PATH` in the environment.
-The `query_name` arguement is the [stem](https://docs.python.org/3/library/pathlib.html#pathlib.PurePath.stem) of the desired file.
+The `query_name` argument is the [stem](https://docs.python.org/3/library/pathlib.html#pathlib.PurePath.stem) of the desired file.

 ### SQLAlchemy Engine invocation

-By default, Engine instantiation is handled implicitly on first call to `result()`; subsquent calls use a connection from the pool.
+By default, Engine instantiation is handled implicitly on first call to `result()`; subsequent calls use a connection from the pool.
 The default connection string for the Engine is set by `DATABASE_URL` in the environment, and all other Engine settings use SQLAlchemy defaults.
 This allows you to simply call `result()` and start querying `$DATABASE_URL` immediately with a minimum of fuss.

 In case you require multiple database connections, or more control over Engine parameters, `db.engine()` wraps `sqlalchemy.create_engine()`, so you can set a different connection string or pass additional settings as keyword arguments (see https://docs.sqlalchemy.org/en/14/core/engines.html for options).
 Once `db.engine()` is explicitly invoked, the engine so instantiated remains as the active connection pool unless changed again.